Model Selection for Treatment Choice: Penalized Welfare Maximization

 Given Assumptions \ref{ass:BO} and \ref{ass:VCdim}, \cite{kt2015} derive the following non-asymptotic upper bound on the maximum $\mathcal{G}$-regret of the EWM rule:

 for some universal constant $C$.
-Moreover, when $X$ has sufficiently large support, they derive the following \emph{lower} bound for \emph{any} decision rule $\hat{G}$:
+Moreover, when $X$ has sufficiently ``large" support, they derive the following \emph{lower} bound: for \emph{any} decision rule $\hat{G}$,

-for $R$ a universal constant and $n$ sufficiently large.
+for $R$ a universal constant and for all sufficiently large $n$.
 This shows that the rate of convergence of maximum $\mathcal{G}$-regret implied by (\ref{eq:EWMregretbound}) is the best possible, i.e. that no other decision rule could achieve a faster rate without imposing additional assumptions.

-\begin{remark} In fact, Theorem 2.2 in \cite{kt2015}, which establishes (\ref{eq:EWMlowerbound}), implies another interesting result: if $X$ is continuously distributed and we do not impose additional restrictions on the distribution $P$, then it is \emph{impossible} to derive a uniform rate on maximum $\mathcal{G}$-regret for \emph{any} rule, for classes $\mathcal{G}$ of infinite VC dimension.
+\begin{remark} Theorem 2.2 in \cite{kt2015}, which establishes (\ref{eq:EWMlowerbound}), implies that if $X$ has ``large" support and we do not impose additional restrictions on the set of distributions, then it is \emph{impossible} to derive a uniform rate of convergence of maximum $\mathcal{G}$-regret for \emph{any} rule, for classes $\mathcal{G}$ of infinite VC dimension.